anddssan/CLOUDe/README.md

 These functions output the set of optimal hyperparameters chosen through cross-validation to the files training_prefix.nn.num_layers.classifier_cv and training_prefix.nn.num_layers.predictor_cv, and the fitted neural network models in TensorFlow format to the files training_prefix.nn.num_layers.classifier.hdf5 and training_prefix.nn.num_layers.predictor.hdf5.

+For CLOUDe extreme gradient boosting, we consider eta evenly distributed within [eta_min, eta_max] with num_eta values, log(lambda) evenly distributed within [log_lambda_min, log_lambda_max] for num_lambda values, and gamma evenly distributed within [gamma_min, gamma_max] with num_gamma values with the commands:

+    ClassifierCVxgb(max_depth, eta_min, eta_max, num_eta, log_lambda_min, log_lambda_max, num_lambda, gamma_min, gamma_max, num_gamma, training_prefix)
+    PredictorCVxgb(max_depth, eta_min, eta_max, num_eta, log_lambda_min, log_lambda_max, num_lambda, gamma_min, gamma_max, num_gamma, training_prefix)

+where max_depth is the maximum depth (1, 2, 3, 4, 5 or 6) of trees in the models, hyperparameter eta is drawn from interval [eta_min, eta_max] for num_eta evenly spaced points, hyperparameter lambda is drawn from log10(lambda) in interval [log_lambda_min, log_lambda_max] for num_lambda evenly spaced points, hyperparameter gamma is drawn from interval [gamma_min, gamma_max] for num_gamma evenly spaced points, and training_prefix is the prefix to all files outputted by this function.

+These functions output the set of optimal hyperparameters chosen through cross-validation to the files training_prefix.xgb.max_depth.classifier_cv and training_prefix.xgb.max_depth.predictor_cv.

 ---------------------------
 Performing test predictions
 ---------------------------
-CLOUDe can predict classes ("Redundant" or "Unique") and evolutionary parameters (theta1, theta2, and log10(alpha/sigmaSq)) for each gene in a test dataset.
+CLOUDe can predict classes ("Redundant" or "Unique") and evolutionary parameters (theta1, theta2, and log10(sigmaSq/(2*alpha))) for each gene in a test dataset.

 To predict classes, the following commands can be used depending on the chosen method:

     CLOUDeClassifyNN(training_prefix, testing_prefix, num_layers)   # neural network
+    CLOUDeClassifyXGB(training_prefix, testing_prefix, max_depth)   # extreme gradient boosting
+    CLOUDeClassifyRF(training_prefix, testing_prefix)               # random forest
     CLOUDeClassifySVM(training_prefix, testing_prefix)              # support vector machine
-    CLOUDeClassifyRF(training_prefix, testing_prefix)               # random forest

-where training_prefix and testing_prefix are the prefixes to training and testing feature files that were outputted by the GenerateTrainingData() function, and num_layers is the number of layers (0, 1, 2, 3, 4 or 5) of the neural network.
+where training_prefix and testing_prefix are the prefixes to training and testing feature files that were outputted by the GenerateTrainingData() function, num_layers is the number of layers (0, 1, 2, 3, 4 or 5) of the neural network, and max_depth is the maximum depth of trees (1, 2, 3, 4, 5 or 6) of the extreme gradient boosting models.

-The CLOUDeClassifyNN(), CLOUDeClassifySVM(), and CLOUDeClassifyRF() functions output predicted classes and probabilities for each deletion event in the test dataset to the respective files
+The CLOUDeClassifyNN(), CLOUDeClassifyXGB(), CLOUDeClassifyRF(), and CLOUDeClassifySVM() functions output predicted classes and probabilities for each deletion event in the test dataset to the respective files

     test_prefix.nn.num_layers.classifications
+    test_prefix.xgb.max_depth.classifications
+    test_prefix.rf.classifications
     test_prefix.svm.classifications
-    test_prefix.rf.classifications

 and

     test_prefix.nn.num_layers.probabilities
+    test_prefix.xgb.max_depth.probabilities
+    test_prefix.rf.probabilities
     test_prefix.svm.probabilities
-    test_prefix.rf.probabilities

 To predict evolutionary parameters, the following commands can be used depending on the chosen algorithm:

     CLOUDePredictNN(training_prefix, testing_prefix, num_layers)    # neural network
+    CLOUDePredictXGB(training_prefix, testing_prefix, max_depth)    # extreme gradient boosting
+    CLOUDePredictRF(training_prefix, testing_prefix)                # random forest
     CLOUDePredictSVM(training_prefix, testing_prefix)               # support vector machine
-    CLOUDePredictRF(training_prefix, testing_prefix)                # random forest

-where training_prefix and testing_prefix are the prefixes to training and testing feature files that were outputted by the GenerateTrainingData() function, and num_layers is the number of layers (0, 1, 2, 3, 4 or 5) of the neural network.
+where training_prefix and testing_prefix are the prefixes to training and testing feature files that were outputted by the GenerateTrainingData() function, num_layers is the number of layers (0, 1, 2, 3, 4 or 5) of the neural network, and max_depth is the maximum depth of trees (1, 2, 3, 4, 5 or 6) of the extreme gradient boosting models.

-The CLOUDePredictNN(), CLOUDePredictSVM(), and CLOUDePredictRF() functions output the 3m predicted evolutionary parameters for each gene in the test dataset to the respective files
+The CLOUDePredictNN(), CLOUDePredictXGB(), CLOUDePredictRF(), and CLOUDePredictSVM() functions output the 3m predicted evolutionary parameters for each gene in the test dataset to the respective files

     test_prefix.nn.num_layers.predictions
+    test_prefix.xgb.max_depth.predictions
     test_prefix.rf.predictions
     test_prefix.svm.predictions